 How would you fancy waking up to this ?
 No houses within a mile or two.
 Perfect peace.
 But even better than the New Zealand scenery is the friendliness of the people.
-The owner of the farm not only offered to let us stay here for the night but took an hour and a half out of her day to take us on a Quad bike to see some otherwise inaccessible Maori War poles !
+The owner of the farm not only offered to let us stay here for the night but took an hour and a half out of her day to take us on a Quad bike at the Maraekowai reserve to see some otherwise inaccessible Maori War poles !

 Erasmusbrug Rotterdam.
 The latter is well worth a visit, loads to do in a fairly compact area and easily accessible by public transport, so it fits in well with a trip over on the ferry !

 If you`ve found this site informative and, hopefully, interesting as well,

 A penny for your thoughts ?
 Ness of Melby, Shetland.
 (Link)